peterdieleman/papermod/content/posts/linux/battery-saving.md

 [here](https://github.com/AdnanHodzic/auto-cpufreq#why-do-i-need-auto-cpufreq).
 is one approach to extend battery life. configuring settings through tlp is that they are static.
-This requires finding a sweetspot between battery life and perfomance, mainly by tuning `max cpu freq` or `pstat param`
+This requires finding a sweetspot between battery life and performance, mainly by tuning `max cpu freq` or `pstat param`
-(if suppored by your cpu).
+(if supported by your cpu).
 What you really want is a tool that can dynamically .
 This kind of CPU throttling is how a default Windows installation is (typically) able to achieve better battery life than a default linux installation,